snowch/snowch.github.io/ai-eng/inference-serving/kv_cache_deep_dive.md

 ---
 title: "IN01 - KV Cache Deep Dive: Memory Optimization for LLM Inference"
-description: Understanding the key-value cache mechanism that enables efficient transformer inference, memory challenges at scale, and modern disaggregation approaches
+description: "Understanding the key-value cache mechanism that makes LLM inference practical: what it speeds up, what it doesn't, why memory explodes, and how disaggregation helps at scale."
 keywords:
   - llm inference
   - kv cache